tdalbo92/riot-boilerplate/README.md

 # Riot Boilerplate Project
 If you want to get a flux-like Riot project up and running, look no further!
 This will get a building and testing project.

+## How to build
+Easy!

+`npm install` and `bower install` need to be run after freshly cloning the repository.
+You also need gulp to be installed.

+* `gulp` will build the default debug, uncompressed code
+* `gulp build` will make production code
+* `gulp watch` builds and watches the dev directory for changes, as well as runs Chrome in Continuous Integration mode
+* `gulp test` and `gulp test_ci` will run one-time and CI Karma tests, respectively.
+Test is headless using PhantomJS.

 ## Code overview
 The basic structure of the application looks like this: